 Manuals and Guides including an Australian East Coast Radio Frequency Guide, an Australian North and West Coast Radio Frequency Guide, a Safety Briefing Guide including Standard Operating Procedures, and Marine Radio Notes.
 Also available are boat specific safety manuals which, after consultation for owner preferences, include safety briefing notes, Standard Operating Procedures for emergency situations, a summary of equipment operation instructions, completed warranties and equipment manuals.

 Training is an integral part of Marine SafetyWorks and supports the overall safety preparation of yachts and crew, particularly for offshore racing and cruising.
-The key course focus is the ISAF/YA Safety and Sea Survival course which provides an overriding approach to safety.
+The key course focus is the World Sailing Safety and Sea Survival course which provides an overriding approach to safety.
 Marine SafetyWorks utilises the facilities of the Qantas Jet Base training pool for wet drills which provides one of the most realistic, yet controlled training environments.
-Marine SafetyWorks also provides training in Workplace Approved Australian Red Cross First Aid with the focus on marine environmental challenges and adaptations, and training for Marine Radio Operations Certificates of Proficiency in both VHF and HF.
+Marine SafetyWorks also provides training in Workplace Approved Australian Red Cross First Aid with the focus on marine environmental challenges and adaptations, and training for Marine Radio Certificates of Proficiency in both VHF (Short Range) and HF (Long Range).
 Boat specific training is also offered in the use of the safety equipment supplied by Marine SafetyWorks, and in the development and practice of Standard Operating and Emergency Procedures onboard.

 Please do not hesitate to call for more information.
 There are a wide range of services available which can be tailored to specific needs.